 What Is Logo Liability?

-Commercial truck accidents are often complex because the relationships between parties can be complicated.
-For example, a truck carrier may hire drivers on an independent contractor basis and may lease some or all of their equipment.
+Commercial truck accidents are often complex because the relationships between parties is complicated.
+For example, a truck carrier may hire drivers as independent contractor and may lease some or all of their equipment.
 The cargo being transported on leased trucks may be owned by another party entirely.

 Seeking Compensation After a Trucking Accident